CellMigStandOrg/Tracks/v0.1/index.md

 ### Gap-closing

-A gap closing event occurs when an object of interest (a cell) disappear for one frame and then reappears a bit further (next frame or more).
+A gap event occurs when an object of interest (a cell) disappear for one frame and then reappears a bit further (next frame or more).

 This case can be illustrated as follows: